 From the Kennedy family onwards, the E. Marinella tie was the favourite for residents of the White House and also of the Elysée Palace.

-Prince Charles of England wears the tie from the Archivio 1948 collection, his year of birth, chosen by his wife Camilla during a visit to the Riviera di Chiaia shop in 2017
+King Charles III of England wears the tie from the Archivio 1948 collection, his year of birth, chosen by his wife Camilla during a visit to the Riviera di Chiaia shop in 2017

 Expressly for E. Marinella.

 The silks used for the iconic ties are hand-printed exclusively for E. Marinella, according to traditional methods.

 Each tie is handmade in the Maison’s workshop, where the magic of true Neapolitan tailoring comes to life every morning, creating the accessory most loved by elegant men